Wissam-El-Labban/xfce4-rice/README.md

 # xfce4-rice

-still a work in progress. finding a good top panel that can replace the default one repliably and finding a good theme for plank dock and an application launcher.
+Still a work in progress.
+Finding a good top panel that can replace the default one reliably and finding a good theme for plank dock and an application launcher.